kouyx/Auto-push-to-git/README.md

-# Python Script to Update File automatically
+# Auto-push File to Git Once Changed

 Step 1.
 Creat a session in your terminal and change directory to the repo with target file contained;